Diversity vs Degrees of Freedom in Gaussian Fading Channels: Introduction

-\textbf{The prelog trap.} The prelog $\lim C(\snr)/\log\snr$ presupposes that $\log\snr$ is the correct denominator.
-Lapidoth and Moser~\cite{LapidothMoser2003} showed that noncoherent fast fading has $C(\snr) \sim \log\log\snr$: the prelog is zero.
-Lapidoth ~\cite{Lapidoth2005} showed that stationary Gaussian fading with non-regular spectra has $C(\snr) \sim c(\log\snr)^\beta$ for $\beta\in(0,1)$: again the prelog is zero.
-These channels do not have zero degrees of freedom; they have zero prelog because $\log\snr$ is the wrong ruler.
+\textbf{Gauge failures.} The prelog $C(\snr)/\log\snr$ presupposes that $\log\snr$ is the correct denominator.
+Lapidoth and Moser~\cite{LapidothMoser2003} showed that noncoherent fast fading has $C(\snr) \sim \log\log\snr$, so the classical prelog is zero.
+Lapidoth~\cite{Lapidoth2005} showed that stationary Gaussian fading with certain non-regular spectra (e.g., the cusp family considered in this paper) has capacity growing as $(\log\snr)^\beta$, $0 < \beta < 1$, so the classical prelog is again zero.
+These channels do not lack useful signal structure; they have zero classical prelog because $\log\snr$ is the wrong gauge.
+The same mismatch appears on the diversity side.
+For fixed-$H$, the classical diversity slope is infinite because the error probability decays exponentially in~$\snr$.
+The issue is again the gauge, not the channel.